We found 3 neurologists who accept Blue Cross Blue Shield Gold near Washington, DC.

-Dr. Robert Shin's specialty is neurology (brain & spinal cord disease).
-He is a graduate of the University of Pennsylvania School of Medicine and a graduate of Hospital of the University of Pennsylvania's residency program.
-These areas are among his clinical interests: multiple sclerosis (MS) and trigeminal neuralgia.
-Dr. Shin's patients gave him an average rating of 4.5 out of 5 stars.
-He accepts Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, Blue Choice, and more.
-Dr. Shin has received professional recognition including the following: National Multiple Sclerosis Society, Maryland Chapter, Health Care Professional of the Year; Ophthalmology Lecturer of the Year Award; and Elected Fellow of the American Academy of Neurology.
-He is professionally affiliated with VA Maryland Health Care System and MedStar Georgetown University Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Robert Shin specializes in neurology (brain & spinal cord disease).
+Dr. Shin graduated from the University of Pennsylvania School of Medicine.
+His training includes a residency program at Hospital of the University of Pennsylvania.
+Areas of particular interest for Dr. Shin include multiple sclerosis (MS) and trigeminal neuralgia.
+Patients gave him an average rating of 4.5 stars out of 5.
+Blue Cross Blue Shield Catastrophic, Blue Cross/Blue Shield, and Blue Choice are among the insurance carriers that Dr. Shin takes.
+Dr. Shin has received the following distinctions: National Multiple Sclerosis Society, Maryland Chapter, Health Care Professional of the Year; Ophthalmology Lecturer of the Year Award; and Elected Fellow of the American Academy of Neurology.
+He is affiliated with VA Maryland Health Care System and MedStar Georgetown University Hospital.
+Dr. Shin welcomes new patients.

 Clinical interests: Multiple Sclerosis, Trigeminal Neuralgia, Eye Problems

-Dr. Wondwossen Tekle's specialty is neurology (brain & spinal cord disease).
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Wondwossen Tekle's medical specialty is neurology (brain & spinal cord disease).
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

-Dr. Gamze Camsari's specialties are psychiatry and neurology (brain & spinal cord disease).
-She honors Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO, as well as other insurance carriers.
+Dr. Gamze Camsari is a psychiatry and neurology (brain & spinal cord disease) specialist.
+Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO are among the insurance carriers that Dr. Camsari takes.

 Conditions / Treatments